-The results of the wind tunnel study are presented in the form of directional plots in Appendix C for all study points locations, summarised in Table 5, and shown on marked-up plans in Figures 7.
-The wind speed criteria that the wind conditions should achieve are also listed in Table 5 for each study point location, as well as in Figures 6.
+The results of the wind tunnel study are presented in the form of directional plots in Appendix C for all study points locations, summarised in Tables 5, and shown on marked-up plans in Figures 6 for each of the scenarios.
+The wind speed criteria that the wind conditions should achieve are also listed in Tables 5 for each study point location, as well as in Figure 5.

 The results of the study indicate that wind conditions for the majority of trafficable outdoor locations within and around the development will be suitable for their intended uses.
-However, some areas will experience strong winds which will exceed the relevant criteria for comfort and/or safety.
-Suggested in-principle treatments that are expected to mitigate the wind conditions are described as follows:
+The effect of vegetation was also excluded from the testing.
+In-principle recommendations are suggested as follows: